Chart Color Schemes

 Employment drivers in St Albans - North are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-St Albans - North has a skilled workforce with strong manufacturing and industrial sectors.
-Its unemployment rate was 9.7% in the past year, with an estimated employment growth of 3.4%.
+St Albans - North has a skilled workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 9.7% as of September 2025.
+Employment growth over the past year was estimated at 3.4%.

 Frequently Asked Questions - Employment